jennilu26/brain-train/README.md

 ## Editing the file

-Its a markdown file in this respiratory
+Its a markdown file in this respository